SkeldJS/Hindenburg/docs/Commands.md

 default `plugins`, if they do not already exist.

 ### `yarn add-plugin`
 Install a plugin from npm.
+It automatically prefixes the plugin with `hbplugin-` if it does not already.

 **Usage:** `yarn add-plugin <pluginname>`

 **Example:** `yarn add-plugin hbplugin-requirehostmods`

 ### `yarn remove-plugin`
 Remove an installed npm plugin.
+It automatically prefixes the plugin with `hbplugin-` if it does not already.

 **Usage:** `yarn remove-plugin <pluginname>`